European shares fall on Ukraine jitters; investors seek weekend protection

 By Alistair Smout

-LONDON, March 7 (Reuters) - European shares fell on Friday, amid growing tension over Crimea, as investors tried to shield themselves from the impact of any confrontation between Russia and Ukraine on the weekend.
+LONDON, March 7 (Reuters) - European shares fell on Friday, amid growing tension over Crimea, as investors tried to shield themselves from any confrontation between Russia and Ukraine on the weekend.

-Above-forecast U.S. jobs data briefly helped shares pare their losses.
+Above-forecast jobs data from the United States briefly helped shares pare losses.
 But they turned sharply lower again on reports that a U.S. warship was entering the Black Sea.

 The U.S. military said the planned exercise was routine.
-Even so, the reaction showed how sensitive the market is to news about Crimea.
+Even so, the reaction showed how volatile the market could be when news broke about Crimea.

 “People are a little bit nervous to go into the weekend with fully loaded long positions, given the ongoing Ukraine crisis,” said Zeg Choudhry, the head of trading at Northland Capital Partners.